GedeonTS/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # PORTFOLIO

 > This is a website that describes me and displays a collection of my professional projects with source code and live demo.
-It showcases what I have to bring like a software developer such as building prosucts,features and websites .
+It showcases what I bring as software developer such as building products,features and websites.
 Take a look a my projects and experience and if you like what you see and have a project you need coded, don't hesitate contact me.

 | Mobile Version                                                                  | Desktop Version                                           |
 | --------------------------------------------------------------------------------| --------------------------------------------------------- |